AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 Conclusion comes first.
 My final training dataset had 4000 images per 43 different classes summing up to 172000 total training images.
 My validation set had 750 images per 43 different classes summing up to 32250 total validation images.
 The ratio between Validation and Training dataset is 1:5.
 The size of test set is 12630 with different numbers of images in each class.

-Figure below is the summary table.
+Figure below is the summary table of the 5 trials, and the final model.

 |   |  Trial1|   Trial2|   Trial3|   Trial4|   Trial5|  Final |
 |:-:	|:-:	|:-:	|:-:	|:-:	|:-:	|:-:|